Barton-le-Street

-Barton-le-Street is a village and civil parish in the Ryedale district of North Yorkshire, England.
+Barton-le-Street is a village and civil parish in North Yorkshire, England.
 According to the 2001 census the parish had a population of 186 reducing to 170 at the 2011 Census.
 It is located about five miles west of Malton, between Appleton-le-Street and Slingsby on the old Roman road which is now the B1257.

 History

 The village is recorded as Bartun in the Domesday Book.
 It lay within the Maneshou Hundred and was in the possession of the King having previously been owned by Earl Morcar.
 The village name is Anglo-Saxon and derived from bere, meaning barley and tun meaning settlement.
 The suffix of "le-Street" denotes that it was situated on an old Roman road.

 Governance

 The village lies within the Thirsk and Malton parliamentary constituency.
+It was part of the Ryedale district from 1974 until 2023.

-It is also in the Hovingham ward of Ryedale District Council.
-It is within the Hovingham and Sheriff Hutton electoral division of North Yorkshire County Council.
+It is within the Amotherby and Ampleforth electoral division of North Yorkshire Council.

 The civil parish also includes the hamlet of Butterwick.
 According to the 2001 UK census the parish population was 186.
 There are 82 dwellings of which all but one were occupied.
 Of the total population, 158 were over 16 years old of which 92 were in employment.